 - Titles from a series should be considered on their individual merits

-In addition to the question of appeal, committee members should consider the following
+In addition to the question of appeal, blogging team members should consider the following

 when assessing titles: language, plot, style, setting, dialog, characterization, and design